Eating Horse Gram During Pregnancy

 Pregnant women are advised to pay special attention to their dietary intake during pregnancy.
 Eating fresh, nourishing food when pregnant is important to safeguard the health of the unborn baby and also of the mother.
 Therefore, it is essential to include foods that provide vitamins, minerals, proteins, and fibre.
 Horse gram is one such food that can be part of the pregnancy diet.

 Horse gram has several health benefits, but it is also known to generate a lot of heat in the body.
 Foods which cause the body to heat up may not be advisable to consume during pregnancy, but consuming them in moderation should be fine.
-In case you wish to eat horse gram during pregnancy for its nutritional value, you can balance it out with foods that are naturally cooling.
+In case you wish to eat horse gram in pregnancy for its nutritional value, you can balance it out with foods that are naturally cooling.

 Can Pregnant Women Eat Horse Gram?

 Owing to its health benefits, many pregnant women may wish to consume horse gram.
 The answer is yes – pregnant women can eat horse gram but in moderation.
 Overconsumption of anything while pregnant can give rise to unnecessary complications.
 So, it is always better to be safe.
 In case you want to include horse gram in your diet, do so in restricted quantities.
 You can always refer to your doctor for necessary guidance.

 Horse gram is a type of bean, essentially used in South Indian dishes.
 The edible seeds offer several medicinal and culinary benefits.
 Horse gram is a good source of iron and is full of protein and fibre.
 It is also believed to possess astringent and diuretic properties.

 Health Benefits of Consuming Horse Gram During Pregnancy